She's in her bathroom, babe. She's always in her bathroom.

 The friend isn't.

 So maybe we stop performing guilt about wanting it.
-Maybe we stop pretending we're immune.
-Maybe we just see it clearly, name it accurately, and decide what we want to do with that information.
+Maybe we just see it clearly, name it accurately, and hold that.

 We're not above this, babe.
 We're in it.
 All of us.
 Hungry for something that doesn't exist anymore, accepting simulations because they're what's available, feeling known by systems that cannot know us.